yttrian/advent/2024-php/README.md

-# Advent of Code 2024
+# Advent of Code 2024 PHP

 My [Advent of Code][aoc] solutions for 2024 written in [PHP 8.4][php] with [Illuminate Collections][pic].